mzagozen/nso-docker/README.md

     debian                       buster              b5d2d9b1597b        11 days ago         114MB

-### Automatically building Docker images using Gitlab CI
+### Automatically building Docker images using CI

+The CI configurationi in this repository supports both GitLab CI and GitHub Actions.
+Regardless of the CI system used, the process is the same;

 -   Clone this repository to your local machine
     -   `git clone https://gitlab.com/nso-developer/nso-docker.git`